GLEAM4

 Is the forcing data of GLEAM available on the server?

 The forcing of GLEAM is not available from the server.
 All data used to force GLEAM are freely available from the respective data portals.
-References for all datasets are provided in the README file on the server and/or in Miralles et al. (in prep.).
+References for all datasets are provided in the README file on the server and/or in Miralles et al. (in review).

 Are the static parameters of GLEAM available from the server?

 The static parameters of GLEAM (e.g. soil properties) are not available from the server.
 All data used are freely available from the respective data portals.
-References for all datasets are provided in the README file on the server and/or in Miralles et al. (in prep.).
+References for all datasets are provided in the README file on the server and/or in Miralles et al. (in review).

 How is the data structured?